 For the Meringue

 - Beat egg whites with a mixer along with the cream of tartar and salt until the mixture starts to turn white (about 1 minute).
 Then slowly add sugar and continue mixing until stiff peaks develop.
-Spread on top of pie then cool and refrigerate until ready to serve.
+Spread on top of pie then cool and refrigerate for 2 hours or until ready to serve.